oechsler/oechsler/RESUME.md

 in Karlsruhe.
 Prior to that I've been dreaming in code since pretty much the beginning of the last decade and thus have gained roughly eight years now of *personal experience* in coding with various technologies and languages, something I always like to dedicate some of my free time to.
-Whilst studying I have also gained roughly two years of experience in the industry now working at medialesson GmbH in Pforzheim.
+Whilst studying I have also gained roughly two years of experience in the industry now, working at medialesson GmbH in Pforzheim.

 ## Languages